-While Paul Loomis ’10, now co-owner of Growing Family Farms in Spencerport, was working toward his bachelor’s degree at The College at Brockport, he was already farming as a small-scale hobby.
+While Paul Loomis ’10, now co-owner of Growing Family Farms in Spencerport, was working toward his bachelor’s degree at SUNY Brockport, he was already farming as a small-scale hobby.
 That interest was deepened when he took a course called The Sociology of Food with Associate Professor and Chair of Sociology Amy Guptill.

 “That was the spark that lit the flame,” he said.

 In studying the diminishing role of small farms in the US with the rise of industrial agriculture, Loomis was inspired by the type of “renaissance” happening within the organic farm movement.

 “Realizing I was working in an area that was unsaturated was an opportunity,” he said.

 He decided to seize that opportunity by pursuing independent study work with Guptill to fulfill his remaining academic requirements, in preparation for turning his home farm into a more commercial venture.
 Together, they researched farm markets, added-value products such as hard cider, and the potential for marketing local foods online.
 Loomis also interviewed local farmers, building a strong network.